 As a test, we poured a full 32-oz. bottle’s worth of water out onto the sleeve to see if we got any leaking or dampness.
 Nothing.
 The water beaded off as it should, so full marks.

-If you take the time to cinch down the draws (don’t forget the wrists!) and hood and get the jacket fully zipped up, water won’t easily penetrate the membrane.
+If you take the time to cinch down the draws (don’t forget the wrists!) and hood and get the jacket fully zipped up, water won’t easily penetrate the water resistant membrane.
+To clarify, the Zeta LT coms with watertight zippers so there should be no seepage!

 Breathability and Ventilation